 A minimum of three (3) cubes shall be made from batches of concrete for each particular grade sampled at each time concreting is in progress at the Site (from a different drum), which shall be cured and kept submerged in water and maintained at a controlled temperature of 20°C for a period of 28 days until ready for testing.
 Cube specimens shall be crushed at the approved Laboratory of the Cyprus Higher Technical Institute (HTI) or the Central Laboratory of the Cyprus Public Works Department or at another laboratory approved by the Engineer.
 All incidental charges/costs shall be borne by the Contractor.

-The concrete specimen moulds shall be made by the Contractor in the presence of the Engineer.
+The concrete specimen moulds shall be made by the Contractor in the presence of the Civil Engineer-in-Charge of the Project.

 Expected strength of the specimens shall be: